mbrochut/Tuto_update_genomeRef_and_hocomoco_diffTF/README.md

 ```

 #### NOTE:
 There is 1443 unique matrix of probabilty from Hocomocov12 database.
 There is human and mouse TFs.
 To filter the chosen one you can found all the informations needed on the HOCOMOCO website.
 The filtering of wanted TFs is let to your conveniance with any tool that you want (Python/R/bash/...).
 Also, for some TFs, there exist multiple possible motifs for the same.
+As an example, if you want to use only the primary motif for mouse, you would end up with 720 different TFs.

 ### Use PWM Scan